open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 ```

 The service's implementation is trivial.
-We provide a simple method to our users that multiplies two numbers:
+It provides a simple method to the users that multiplies two numbers:

 ```ts
 // src/packages/math/MathServiceImpl.ts